vedderb/bldc/lispBM/README.md

 (set-servo value)
 ```

 Set servo output to value.
 Range 0 to 1.
-Not that the servo output has to be enabled in App Settings -> General for this to work.
+Note that the servo output has to be enabled in App Settings -> General.

 #### get-vin